 Citizens of many countries can enter Cape Verde visa-free.
-This includes visitors from almost all European countries (basically except the Balkans), as well as the USA, Canada, and Brazil.
+This includes visitors from almost all European countries, as well as the USA, Canada, and Brazil.
 You can see further details on Wikipedia.
 You can stay up to 30 days visa-free.

 When you can travel visa-free, you still need to pay an Airport Security Tax.
-A website where you can pre-register and pay the tax exists here, but in my experience the system was broken.
-No matter; you can just pay this tax upon arrival in Cape Verde.
-There is a counter before you get through passport control.
+A website where you can pre-register and pay the tax exists here, but you may find this system is a little broken.
+But no matter; you can just pay this tax upon arrival in Cape Verde.
+You’ll find a counter just before passport control.

 The tax is 3400 escudos (about 30 Euro).
 It can be paid in cash or using a bank- or credit card.
 If you don’t yet have any escudos, you can also pay in Euro.

 The local currency is the escudo.
 You can’t get it outside of Cape Verde.
 You’re also officially not allowed to take escudo notes out of the country.

 There are ATMs on the islands where you can take the local currency out using your bank- or credit card.
 If you’re going to a place that’s not a major city or reasonably sized town, it’s possible there won’t be a bank ATM.
 It’s worth having some cash with you for these situations.
 Only some businesses accept card payments.